MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/fact-and-dimension-tables.md

 and measurement information.
 Records are progressively appended into the table in a streaming fashion or in large chunks.
 The records are kept there until they have to be removed due to cost or because they've lost their value.
 Records are otherwise never updated.

-**Dimension tables** hold:
+**Dimension tables**:
-* reference data, such as lookup tables from an entity identifier to its properties
+* Hold reference data, such as lookup tables from an entity identifier to its properties
-* snapshot-like data in tables whose entire contents changes in a single transaction
+* Hold snapshot-like data in tables whose entire contents change in a single transaction

 Usually, dimension tables aren't regularly ingested with new data.
 Instead, the entire data content is updated at once, using operations such as [.set-or-replace](../management/data-ingestion/ingest-from-query.md), [.move extents](../management/extents-commands.md#move-extents), or [.rename tables](../management/rename-table-command.md).